lalawue/ffi-http1-session/README.markdown

 It runs on *BSD and Linux.
 Windows was not tested.

-support LuaJIT's pull-style api, require luarocks.
+support LuaJIT's pull-style api, require luarocks to make.

 ### Compilation